-How to prioritise when you’re feeling overwhelmed
+How to prioritise your MBA workload when you’re under stress

 The end of your first course is in sight but you might still feel overwhelmed by the pressures of your accelerated online program.
 Whether it's the online MBA or Graduate Certificate in Business Administration, the good news is, you can do something right now to sort your priorities and complete this course and your program successfully.